Overview

 Cash Positions

-determined to the contrary by LBMCIA, all cash positions (money markets, etc.) shall continue to be
+the contrary by LBMCIA, all cash positions and cash equivalents (money markets, etc.) shall continue to be

-specific point in time, depending upon perceived or anticipated market conditions/events (there being
+point in time, depending upon perceived or anticipated market conditions/events (there being no guarantee

-no guarantee that such anticipated market conditions/events will occur), LBMCIA may maintain cash
+that such anticipated market conditions/events will occur), LBMCIA may maintain cash positions for defensive

-positions for defensive purposes.
-In addition, while assets are maintained in cash, such amounts could
+purposes.
+In addition, while assets are maintained in cash, such amounts could miss market advances.

 Client Obligations

-client or from the client’s other professionals and is expressly authorized to rely thereon.
-Moreover,
+from the client’s other professionals and is expressly authorized to rely thereon.
+Moreover, each client is

-each client is advised that it remains their responsibility to promptly notify LBMCIA if there is ever any
+advised that it remains their responsibility to promptly notify LBMCIA if there is ever any change in their

-change in their financial situation or investment objectives for the purpose of reviewing, evaluating or
+financial situation or investment objectives for the purpose of reviewing, evaluating or revising LBMCIA’s

 Cybersecurity Risk

-to provide services to LBMCIA’s clients employ various controls, which are designed to prevent
+provide services to LBMCIA’s clients employ various controls, which are designed to prevent cybersecurity

-cybersecurity incidents stemming from intentional or unintentional actions that could cause significant
+incidents stemming from intentional or unintentional actions that could cause significant interruptions in

-interruptions in LBMCIA’s operations and result in the unauthorized acquisition or use of clients’
+LBMCIA’s operations and result in the unauthorized acquisition or use of clients’ confidential or non-public

-more directly affect issuers of securities in which those clients invest, broker-dealers, qualified
+cybersecurity incidents that more directly affect issuers of securities in which those clients invest, broker-

-custodians, governmental and other regulatory authorities, exchange and other financial market
+dealers, qualified custodians, governmental and other regulatory authorities, exchange and other financial

 For California residents only-All material conflicts of interest under CCR Section 260.238(k) are disclosed